1 Shure SM7B – Best Overall Mic

 In addition to great sound quality, this microphone also offers an internal pop filter, eliminating the need for an additional purchase, and reducing plosives to improve the clarity of your audio.

-In addition, an A7WS detachable windscreen filters out any excess noise when working closer to the mic – once again, this is great for improving sound quality and clarity.
+In addition, an A7WS detachable windscreen (see also our guide to mic windscreens) filters out any excess noise when working closer to the mic – once again, this is great for improving sound quality and clarity.

 Shure has also worked hard to ensure that any electro-magnetic sounds and broadband interruption is minimized, and this means that you can record your podcast safely in the knowledge that the end result will be crystal clear with every session.